owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

 `Tip: Owlbear Rodeo can automatically fill the Column and Row properties for you if you include them in the file name of the uploaded map.
 E.g. River [10x15] will create a map named River with 10 columns and 15 rows`

-`Warning: When uploading a custom map keep the file size in mind.
+`Note: When uploading a custom map keep the file size in mind.
 Maps are shared between users in Owlbear Rodeo so if a map is taking too long to load for other party members consider lowering the file size.`

 ## Custom Maps (Advanced)